The subject of GST compliance is complex but we will attempt to provide a simple explanation below.

-Australian Tax Law requires all products that are sold by GST registered companies (eg MiVeda) to have GST (Goods and Services Tax) applied to the sale price.
-MiVeda has therefore applied GST to all the products which can be purchased from their online store (www.miveda.com).
+Australian Tax Law requires all products (that are sold by GST registered companies - eg MiVeda) to have GST (Goods and Services Tax) applied to the sale price.
+MiVeda has therefore added GST to all the products which can be purchased from their online store (www.miveda.com).
 This includes RRP priced products, Discount Customer priced products and also Member priced products.
-Obviously the lower the product price (eg Discount Customer Price or Member Price) then the lower the GST (since GST is 10% of the purchase price).
-The GST is collected by MiVeda and paid to the ATO at regular intervals.
+Obviously the lower the product price (eg Discount Customer Price and Member Price) then the lower the GST (since GST is 10% of the purchase price).
+The GST is collected by MiVeda and paid to the ATO at regular required intervals.

-MiVeda pays commissions to Members in regards to purchases made by customers and/or Members who have been directly or indirectly referred to the online MiVeda shopping cart by respective Members.
-These multiple commissions are described and explained in other sections of this website.
+MiVeda pays Members in regard to purchases made by customers and/or Members who have been directly or indirectly referred to the online MiVeda shopping cart by respective Members.
+These payments are described and explained in other sections of this website.

-However these commissions are calculated on percentages of products sales, but commissions are not paid on GST (in fact it would be wrong to do so).
+However these payments are calculated as percentages of products sales, but no payment is calculated for GST (in fact it would be wrong and illegal to do so).

-Therefore commissions are calculated on CV amounts, not on dollar prices.
-Once the commissions are calculated, the amount is converted back to dollars (ratio of 1CV = $1).
+Therefore payments are calculated on CV amounts, not on dollar prices.
+Once calculated, the amount is converted back to dollars (ratio of 1CV = $1).

 The majority of MiVeda Members will not be registered for GST.
-As such these Members do NOT have GST added (10% more) to their commissions payments each month and there is no consequent tax implication for either MiVeda or such Members.
+As such these Members do NOT have GST added (ie 10% more) to their payments each month and there is no consequent tax implication for either MiVeda or such Members.

-However a small number of Members will be registered for GST (often due to their other business activities – ie irrespective of MiVeda).
-In this case, such a Member needs to inform MiVeda of their GST status and MiVeda will add GST to their commission payments.
+However some Members will be registered for GST (often due to their other business activities – ie irrespective of MiVeda).
+In this case, such a Member needs to inform MiVeda of their GST status and MiVeda will add GST to their monthly payments.
 MiVeda will “claim” this GST payment back from the ATO and the Member will have to pay the respective GST to the ATO (ie it is the Member’s responsibility to declare and pay the GST to the ATO).